iCliniq Logo

 Conclusion:

 Amniotic fluid embolism is considered a rare but life-threatening condition during pregnancy.
 Even today, the actual cause of amniotic fluid embolism is unclear, so prevention is a challenging task.
-When doctors suspect amniotic fluid embolism during pregnancy, emergency treatment planning should be done for the survival of mother and baby.
+When doctors suspect amniotic fluid embolism during pregnancy, emergency treatment planning should be done for the survival of the mother and baby.

 Frequently Asked Questions